-In Washington, the cost of ductless heat pumps typically ranges between $6,000 and $7,000 (including installation costs).
+In Washington, the cost of ductless heat pumps typically starts at around $8,000 (including installation costs).

 Single-zone systems cost less to install than multi-zone, and are less complex to install, but if you want whole-house cooling and heating on a room-to-room basis, then multi-zone offers what you need and it will be a larger investment.

 Ductless installation is quick – typically about half a day, less hassle means less costs to install, which then translates to more savings for the homeowners.

 Because a multi-split system is so energy efficient, many local utility companies offer substantial rebates to those choosing ductless, rewarding customers for their environmental stewardship.
 Connect with our customer team, or what we like to call “comfort specialists” here at Alpine Ductless so we can help you locate both utility and manufacturer rebates in your area.

 Ductless systems are great options for many homes.
 However, it’s important to ensure you are choosing the right size system for your home and your needs to get the most out of the comfort a ductless heating and cooling system can give you.
 Further, having a professional involved from the beginning allows them to ensure that your system is installed correctly.